lijason122/lijason122/README.md

 - 👋 Hi, I’m Jason Li!
-- 💼 I’m looking for React Web Developer roles.
+- 💼 I’m looking for new job opportunities as a React Developer.
-- ⭐ I’ve previously worked at TKLABS as a Front-End Software Engineer.
+- ⭐ I’ve previously worked at TKLABS, Inc. as a Software Engineer.
 - 💞️ Check out my portfolio here: https://lijason.netlify.app

 LinkedIn: https://www.linkedin.com/in/lijason122/